fordfrog/kitty/README.md

 # Kitty

-Kitty is file metadata viewer and editor.
+Kitty is file metadata viewer, editor and organizer.
 It works over selected directory and its subdirectories.
+It does not use any database for storing of metadata, metadata are stored directly in the files or their associated files.
 Only supported files are displayed, unsupported files are filtered out.

 ## Supported Platforms